giraffe-fsharp/Giraffe/README.md

 ### setBody

 `setBody` sets or modifies the body of the `HttpResponse`.
-This http handler triggers the response being sent to the client and other http handlers afterwards will not be able to modify the HTTP headers anymore.
+This http handler triggers a response to the client and other http handlers will not be able to modify the HTTP headers afterwards any more.

 #### Example: